 In Dash, you can add expiry dates and usage rights to individual images.

 This image can be used on the website, but it will expire in 2025.
 When the expiry date is reached, anyone who’s downloaded it will get an email notification.
-And expired assets will no longer show up in your browse folders.
+You can then archive the expired assets so they no longer show for non-admin users.

 Anyone currently using Dropbox or SharePoint will know that these systems are clunky and uninspiring.
 Thumbnails are tiny (or non-existent) and you often have to know the exact name of an image, or else spend ages opening and closing different files before you find what you’re looking for.

 It doesn’t do your assets justice.
 That’s why we’ve built Dash to have the best interface and user experience possible — a DAM feature that many enterprise vendors forget about. 🤷♀️

 Take COAT, one of our customers, as an example.
 They picked Dash specifically because it was a design-led DAM, which is perfect as their brand is driven by aesthetics.